nikishajey/Shopify-Intern-Challenge/README.md

 - The website will allow you to add any image desired!
 Just click on "choose files" and you will be allowed to add image formats of JPG, JPEG, PNG etc.

 TESTING:
-- To test the function, I've also added a folder called uploads of some cute images that you can use to add onto the repository to make sure it works!
+- To test the function, please download index.html and main.css and I've also added a folder called uploads of some cute images that you can use to add onto the repository to make sure it works!
 - The images used are all from Google Image search

 FUTURE FEATURES: